 Secondly, do they know how to use an EpiPen?

 Even as an adult, if you are having a severe allergic reaction you might need someone else to help you administer your EpiPen.

 As well as teaching friends and family, you should also seriously consider wearing an allergy medical alert ID.
-Have a read of our post about options for both adults and children here: Our pick of the latest Allergy Medical Alert IDs – Our pick of the latest Allergy Medical Alert IDs
+Have a read of our post about options for both adults and children in our post about the latest Allergy Medical Alert IDs